ethan-ck/Alexandria/Networking/Chapter 4 Lab Notes.md

 	- CORPSERVER -> CORPSDHCP
 	- A windows server is called an NOS, (Network Operating System) it manages the server and allows it to manage other devices
 	- "Different hat examples"
+	- Remember to be in Ethernet
+	- Tools -> DHCP

+- Configure DHCP Options
+	- Configure the router and default gateway and what URL they are going to use
+	- Remember that server options are different from DNS options
+	- Tools - DHCP - DHCP IPv4, Scope Options ACtions Configure Options